What Is Tweening?

 dotween.demigiant.com. - Import the package into your Unity project.

-- Unity will prompt you to run the DOTween Setup Wizard — do this.
-It generates the necessary assembly files and configures DOTween for your project settings (including safe mode and logging preferences).
+- Unity will prompt you to run the DOTween Setup Wizard do this.

 - Add